chaviva16/Climate-Change_Dashboard/README.md

 # Climate Change Dashboard 🌎

 Welcome to the Climate Change Dashboard!
-This interactive web application allows users to explore climate trends and make predictions about future climate conditions using machine learning models.
+This interactive web application allows users to explore climate trends and make predictions about future climate conditions using machine learning models .

+## 🌐 Live Demo

+You can try the app here: 👉 https://climate-changes-dashboard.streamlit.app/

 ## Table of Contents